camya/filament-title-with-slug/README.md

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.
+Please see the [release changelog](https://github.com/camya/filament-title-with-slug/releases) for more information on what has changed recently.

 ## Contributing